cedricziel/baserow-dart/README.md

   List<String>? orderBy,        // Fields to order by, with optional direction prefix (+ or -) String filterType = 'AND',    // Filter type - AND/OR for combining multiple filters List<RowFilter>? filters,     // JSON format filters
-  Map<String, Map<String, String>>? fieldFilters,  // Individual field filters
-  List<String>? include,        // Fields to include in the response List<String>? exclude,        // Fields to exclude from the response bool includeFieldMetadata,    // Whether to include field metadata
+  Map<String, Map<String, dynamic>>? fieldFilters,  // Individual field filters (supports strings and integers) List<String>? include,        // Fields to include in the response List<String>? exclude,        // Fields to exclude from the response bool includeFieldMetadata,    // Whether to include field metadata